-Opened in 1929 in the Fluntern quarter, Zurich’s zoo homes 300 different species and thus got its deserved place in our 11 top things to do in Zurich.
-The zoo became especially famous for its daily penguin parade in cold weather when temperature goes under 10° C, and for its magnificent Asian elephants; A huge aquarium containing predators such as stingrays and piranhas will also be fascinating for visitors.
+Opened in 1929 in the Fluntern quarter, Zurich Zoo homes 300 different species and thus got its deserved place in our 11 top things to do in Zurich.
+The zoo became especially famous for its daily penguin parade in cold weather when temperature goes under 10° C, and for its magnificent Asian elephants.
+A huge aquarium containing predators such as stingrays and piranhas is just fascinating for visitors of all ages!

 Zurich‘s “Main Street” is Bahnhofstrasse, the busy pedestrian stretch from the main train station (Bahnhof) to the Bürkliplatz at the head of the lake.
-This is one of the most attractive shopping streets in Europe, decorated by fountains, public art, trees, and distinguished buildings.
+This is one of the most attractive shopping streets in Europe with its fountains, public art, trees, and distinguished buildings.
 The beautifully decked windows and the buildings themselves make it a popular place for everyone to stroll.

 In the lower part of Bahnhofstrasse is the Paradeplatz, with the palatial 1876 headquarters of the Schweizerischen Kreditanstalt and the Hotel Savoy Baur en Ville.
-Two centuries ago, there was a cattle market on the Paradeplatz, and later it was used as a parade ground.
-The Bahnhof itself is an attraction, its soaring hall lined with shops and cafes, with more in the giant mall underneath.
-Zurich‘s largest Christmas market is held inside the Bahnhof, worth visit during that period.
+Two centuries ago there was a cattle market on the Paradeplatz, and later it was used as a parade ground.
+The Bahnhof itself is an attraction!
+It has a soaring hall lined with shops and cafes, as well as the giant mall underneath.
+Zurich‘s largest Christmas market is held inside the Bahnhof, and is worth visit during end November-December period each year.

 Looking for a unique relaxation experience?
-The Hürlimann Areal thermal baths and spa, located in the aged vaults of a former brewery is an excellent choice.
-An ultra-modern complex that offers many pleasures; Aromatherapy, mudpacks, peeling, massage and fresh thermal waters from Zurich‘s “Aqui” spring.
-To top it all, go the bath on the roof, from there you can enjoy a wonderful view of the whole city!
+The Hürlimann Areal Thermal Baths and Spa, located in the aged vaults of a former brewery is an excellent choice.
+An ultra-modern complex that offers many pleasures.
+Aromatherapy, mudpacks, peeling, massage and fresh thermal waters from Zurich‘s “Aqui” spring to name a few.
+To top it all, go the bath on the roof!
+From there you can enjoy a wonderful view of the whole city!

 The baths are situated on Brandschenkestrasse 150, just under 2 km from the main railway station (around 20 minutes by car or tram).

 Can’t be missed for its remarkable twin towers, Zurich‘s principal church dominates the city skyline, and stands in an open terrace overlooking the river.
-Built between the 11th and the 13th centuries, it is a Romanesque three-aisled galleries basilica with a chancel over a crypt that dates from about 1100.
-Although the upper levels of the towers date from 1487, but the domed tops were only added in 1782.
+Built between the 11th and the 13th centuries, it is a Romanesque three-aisled galleries basilica with a chancel over a crypt.
+Although the upper levels of the towers date from 1487, the domed tops were only added in 1782.
 High on the south tower on the river side is a seated figure of Charlemagne.
-Don’t miss to see the two modern bronze doors done in 1935-36, the sculptured Romanesque capitals, remains of Gothic wall-paintings, and the Late Romanesque cloister from about 1200.
+What not to miss: the two modern bronze doors done in 1935-36, the sculptured Romanesque capitals, remains of Gothic wall-paintings and the Late Romanesque cloister from about 1200.

-Stretching along the Limmatquai, a popular riverside shopping street, are a bunch of elegant old guild-houses with marvelous interiors reflecting the wealthy guilds who governed the town until 1789.
-Many of them now became house restaurants, so you can take a peek inside at the 1719 Haus zur Saffran; the 1660 Haus zur Rüden; and the two-storied Haus zur Zimmerleuten from 1709.
-Zurich‘s Town Hall, the Rathaus, is easy to locate, as it overhangs the river and is supported on wide arches at the east end of the Rathausbrücke.
-Constructed between 1694 and 1698, this massive Late Renaissance building has rich sculptured decoration and a Baroque ceremonial hall that is well worth seeing.
+Limmatquai is a popular riverside shopping street.
+Stretching along are a bunch of elegant old guild-houses with marvelous interiors.
+Have a stroll and capture some of this history on your camera!
+Many of these houses now became house restaurants.
+So you can take a peek inside at the 1719 Haus zur Saffran, the 1660 Haus zur Rüden and the two-storied Haus zur Zimmerleuten from 1709.
+Zurich‘s Town Hall, the Rathaus, is easy to locate as it overhangs the river and is supported on wide arches at the east end of the Rathausbrücke.
+This is a massive Late Renaissance building with rich sculptured decoration and a Baroque ceremonial hall – worth seeing!

-For a relaxing break from the buzz of city life head to Seebad Enge; in the summer, its two pools, yoga classes, sauna and outdoor grill bar attract many overheated visitors.
-In the winter, sauna visitors can cool off by jumping directly into the lake, an unmatched experience!
+For a relaxing break from the buzz of city life head to Seebad Enge.
+In summer its two pools, yoga classes, sauna and outdoor grill bar attract many overheated visitors.
+In the winter sauna visitors can cool off by jumping directly into the lake – an unmatched experience!
 This leisure center is located on two floating bridges on the shores of Lake Zurich, 8 minutes south of Zurich’s main railway station by car.

-One of the prettiest villages in a country well known for pretty villages, this little gem, with only 300 inhabitants, is probably the best-preserved medieval village in Europe.
-From a tiny fishing village, it developed into a prosperous trading center in the 11th century, when the Benedictine Abbey of St. George was relocated to the village owing to its strategic position (roads and river intersecting at that time).
+Stein am Rhein is one of the prettiest villages in a country well known for cute villages!
+This little gem with only 300 inhabitants is probably the best-preserved medieval village in Europe.
+From a tiny fishing village it developed into a prosperous trading center in the 11th century.
+It is when the Benedictine Abbey of St. George was relocated to the village owing to its strategic position.

-Famous for its beautifully frescoed house fronts and its “Rathausplatz” (the square of the old Town Hall), Stein am Rhein lies in the canton of Schaffhausen in northern Switzerland, close to the German border.
-It is around 55 km northeast of Zurich, and is accessible by car or train.
+Stein am Rhein lies in the canton of Schaffhausen in northern Switzerland, close to the German border.
+It is around 55 km northeast of Zurich and is accessible by car or train.

-Rapperswil-Jona is located around 40 km south west of Zurich and is easily accessible by car or train in around 40 minutes.
-A visit to Rapperswil-Jona is a must and let us know if it will get on your list of top things to do in Zurich!
+Rapperswil-Jona is located around 40 km South-West of Zurich and is easily accessible by car or train in around 40 minutes.
+We think that a visit to Rapperswil-Jona is a must!
+Let us know in comments if it gets on your list of top things to do in Zurich!